 Feb.
 7, 2016: Torshin attends National Prayer Breakfast in Washington, D.C.

 February 10, 2016: Paul Erickson forms a limited liability corporation with Maria Butina called Bridges, LLC., based in South Dakota.
 What this company does is a mystery.

 May 20, 2016: Torshin attends NRA convention in Louisville, Kentucky.
 He shares a table with Donald Trump, Jr. at a private dinner.
+According to The New York Times, Torshin had tried and failed to meet with candidate Trump in Louisville to pitch a “backdoor meeting” with Putin.
 In the picture below, David Keene is in the background and Torshin is wearing a button that reads “I’m the NRA and I Voted.”

 May 2016: Taganskaya mafia boss Alexander Romanov is sentenced to almost four years in a Spanish prison, after pleading guilty to illegal transactions totaling 1.65 million euros ($1.83 million) and $50,000.

 August 8, 2016: Bloomberg reveals Torshin’s connections to organized crime.